Uvacoder/startpage-dashy-dashboard/docs/deployment.md

 Welcome to Dashy, so glad you're here :) Deployment is super easy, and there are several methods available depending on what type of system you're using.
 If you're self-hosting, then deploying with Docker (or similar container engine) is the recommended approach.

 #### Quick Start
-If you want to skip the fuss, and [get straight down to it](./docs/quick-start.md), then you can spin up a new instance of Dashy by running:
+If you want to skip the fuss, and [get straight down to it](./docs/Quick-Start.md), then you can spin up a new instance of Dashy by running:
 ```
 docker run -p 8080:80 lissy93/dashy
 ```

-See [Management Docs](./docs/management.md) for info about securing, monitoring, updating, health checks, auto starting, web server configuration, etc
+See [Management Docs](./docs/Management.md) for info about securing, monitoring, updating, health checks, auto starting, web server configuration, etc

-Once you've got Dashy up and running, you'll want to configure it with your own content, for this you can reference the [configuring docs](./docs/configuring.md).
+Once you've got Dashy up and running, you'll want to configure it with your own content, for this you can reference the [Configuring docs](./docs/Configuring.md).

 ## Deployment Methods